pete6184/Py_Me_Up_Charlie/README.md

 In this challenge, we were asked to helping a small, rural town modernize its vote counting process.

-When you run the script you will condense the date to find:
+When you run the script you will condense the data to find:

 -The total number of votes cast
 -A complete list of candidates who received votes